-1.8 Decoupling Recommendations
+1.9 Decoupling Recommendations

 To provide effective decoupling and to reduce radiated RF (radio frequency) emissions, small decoupling capacitors must be located as close to the supply pins as possible.
-The self-inductance of these capacitors and the parasitic inductance and capacitance of the interconnecting traces determine the self-resonant frequency of the decoupling network.
-A frequency that is too low will reduce decoupling effectiveness and could increase radiated RF emissions from the system.
-A low value capacitor (470 pF to 0.01 μF) placed in parallel with the other capacitors will improve the bandwidth and effectiveness of the network.
+The self-inductance of these capacitors and the parasitic inductance and capacitance of the interconnecting traces determine the self-resonant frequency of the

-1.8.1 V{DD} to V{SSD}: MCU Internal Digital Power Decoupling
+1.9.1 $V{DD}$ to $V{SSD}$ - MCU Internal Digital Power Decoupling

-Decouple with a 0.1 μ F ceramic or polystyrene cap.
-If the self-resonance frequency of the decoupling circuit (assume 4 nH per bond wire) is too low, add a 0.01 μ F or smaller cap in parallel to increase the bandwidth of the decoupling network.
-Place the smaller cap closest to the V{DD} and V{SSD} pins.
+Decouple with a 0.1 $\mu$ F ceramic or polystyrene cap.
+If the self-resonance frequency of the decoupling circuit (assume 4 nH per bond wire) is too low, add a 0.01 $\mu$ F or smaller cap in parallel to increase the bandwidth of the decoupling network.
+Place the smaller cap closest to the VDD and VSSD pins.

-1.8.2 V{CCA} to V{SSA}: Analog Subsystem Power Supply Pins
+1.9.2 $V{CCA}$ to $V{SSA}$ - Analog Subsystem Power Supply Pins

-These pins are internally isolated from the digital V{DD} and V{SS} supplies.
-The V{SSA} pin provides a ground return for the A/D subsystem and portions of the gauge subsystem.
+These pins are internally isolated from the digital $V{DD}$ and $V{SS}$ supplies.
+The $V{SSA}$ pin provides a ground return for the A/D subsystem and portions of the gauge subsystem.
 The analog supply pins should be appropriately filtered to prevent any external noise affecting the analog subsystems.
-The V{SSA} pin should be brought together with the digital ground at a single point which has a low (HF) impedance to ground to prevent common mode noise problems.
-If this is not practical, then the V{SSA} PCB traces should be routed in such a manner that digital ground return current is impeded from passing through the analog input ground reference as shown in Figure 1-5.
+The $V{SSA}$ pin should be brought together with the digital ground at a single point which has a low (HF) impedance to ground to prevent common mode noise problems.
+If this is not practical, then the $V{SSA}$ PCB traces should be routed in such a manner that digital ground return current is impeded from passing through the analog input ground reference as shown in Figure 1-5.